KryskiPL/TTServerMaker/README.md

-# Welcome to the TT Server Maker wiki!
+# Welcome to the TT Server Maker!

 ***